kammitama5/kammitama5.github.io/_posts/2018-3-9-Friday-March-9th.md

 - The LCD displays Conway's Game of Life and has some other puzzles to solve.
   The image is a rotary phone.
 That's actually pretty neat.
-  It's a perfect analogy for a lot of what I've been thinking about.
+  It's a perfect analogy for a lot of what I've been thinking about; old vs new.

 ## Front of the Board